NicksonCheng/leecode/README.md

 - ❌ MergeTripletsFormTarget
 - ❌ 3577.
 Count the Number of Computer Unlocking Permutations
 - 📝 2434.
 Using a Robot to Print the Lexicographically Smallest String
+- 📝 122.
+Best Time to Buy and Sell Stock II
 - 📝 1791.
 Find Center of Star Graph
 - 📝 135.
 Candy
 - 📝 jumpGame